 Nasdaq notes that imbalance between the buy and sell orders could sometimes cause the Current Reference Price to fall outside the 10% Price Collar after the Price Volatility Constraint has been satisfied.
 Such price fluctuations could be temporary, and the Current Reference Price may return to and remain within the 10% Price Collar.
 The price fluctuation could also be lasting such that the Current Reference Price remains outside the 10% Price Collar.
-Given this, Nasdaq proposes to assess the Current Reference Price vis-à-vis the 10% Price Collar 30 minutes after the Near Execution Time.
-If at that time the Current Reference Price is outside the 10% Price Collar, all requirements of the Pre-Launch Period shall reset and must be satisfied again.
-26 Once the
+Given this, Nasdaq proposes to assess the Current Reference Price vis-à-vis the 10% Price Collar 30 minutes after the Near Execution Time if the Cross has not yet been executed at that time.
+If at that time the Current Reference Price is outside the 10% Price Collar, all requirements of the Pre-Launch Period shall reset and must be satisfied again.26 Once the Price Volatility Constraint has been satisfied anew, the Current Reference Price at such time will become the updated Near Execution Price and such time will become the updated Near Execution Time.
+This process will continue iteratively, if new resets are triggered, until the Cross is executed, or the offering is postponed.